fleschutz/PowerShell/Docs/check-vpn.md

 ## check-vpn.ps1 - Checks the VPN connections

-This script checks the status of all available VPN connections.
+This PowerShell script checks the status of all available VPN connections.

 ## Parameters
 ```powershell